Emergency-Response-Demo/erdemo.io/admin_consoles.md

 ## 1.2.
 Procedure

-1. From the Disaster Location page, refer to the instructions on the wizard. *If you don't see a link for Disaster Location, you're probably not logged in as the correct user (incident_commander).*
+1. In the Emergency Response web console, authenticate in as:  _incident_commander_.
+From the Disaster Location page, refer to the instructions on the wizard. *If you don't see a link for Disaster Location, you're probably not logged in as the correct user (incident_commander).*

 _**Note** Be sure to perform this step **before** generating incidents and responders.
 Generated markers use disaster location data when they are **created**, so updating the location will not affect existing incidents and responders._